LANDLORDS: Are some of your tenants behind on their rent?

-- Seek the household’s signature for the application and have it scanned and ready
+- If applying and completing the application for the tenant, Please print the tenat certification and seek the household’s signature for the application and have it scanned and ready.

 For households applying directly for unpaid or future rent or utilities: If your landlord is willing to participate, you can either apply directly and the system will prompt your landlord for information, or you can work with your landlord to apply on your behalf using the LANDLORD application.

 What can I do to get ready before I apply?

 - Look at the “Do I Qualify?” list below and see if your household qualifies.

 - Reach out to your neighbors to let them know about the program, too.